Changes bring about traffic issues at major intersection

 “Bosse needs this.
 The delay?
 It don’t even matter.
 I’m not gonna lie the delay, it don’t even matter.
 Because, I mean you see how dangerous it is, I went to Bosse so I’m biased.
 I’m not gonna lie to you.
 So yeah, no, it ain’t no inconvenience.
 I don’t think so.
 I think this should have happened 10, 15 years ago,” said Deion Couto.

-INDOT says the signals should be operating properly tomorrow.
-But they advise drivers to slow down, and to leave extra time to get to your destination since you can expect to encounter delays.
+INDOT says the signals should be operating properly Wednesday, but they advise drivers to slow down, and to leave extra time to get to your destination since you can expect to encounter delays.

 (This story was originally published on April 13, 2021)